colorado micro weddings Simple: Sprague Lake Wedding Guide & Tips for 2026 | RMNP

 wedding at sprague lake in rocky mountain national park, peak green trees and mountain views

+You need to secure your permit directly from the park (click here), unless you’re working with a designated wedding planner (like me!).
 Rocky Mountain National Park requires a $300 special use permit for any weddings or other events in the park.
 Any vow exchange, ring exchange or anything that can be recognized as a ceremony (even without a photographer or officiant) requires this special use permit.
 Ceremonies are only allowed in sites designated by the park and each permit is for a 2 hour time slot.
 Dates for permits become available one year in advance.
 The National Park Service manages these permits all year round with dates from May-October selling out quickly.
-Click here to learn more about getting an RMNP wedding permit.

 Best Day, Time, and Month

-The best option is to get married at Sprague Lake early in the morning on a Monday or Tuesday, sometime between mid-June and mid-October.
+The best option is to get married at Sprague Lake at sunrise, on a Monday or Tuesday, sometime between mid-June and mid-October.

 What’s the Best Month to Get Married at Sprague Lake?

-What’s the Best Time of Day to Get Married Sprague Lake?
+What’s the Best Time of Day to Get Married at Sprague Lake?

-Sprague Lake has no natural shade, so the best option for photo lighting is to opt for right at sunrise, or a couple hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.
+Sprague Lake has no natural shade, so the best option for photo lighting is to opt for true sunrise (when there is the least amount of people around), or two hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.

 What’s the Best Day of the Week to Get Married at Sprague Lake?